-Equipment used in rafting
+Equipment for rafting

 - The rafts themselves are equipment since a rafter cannot go rafting without them.
-These vary in types, the best rafters are those that are made out of advanced nylon or Kevlar infused plastics which are durable and very easy to repair however most people still use glued rubber because it is cheaper.
+These vary in types, the best rafters are those that are made out of advanced nylon or Kevlar infused plastics which are durable and very easy to repair.
+However, most people still use glued rubber because it is cheaper.

 - Paddles; these are used by rafters in smaller and lower volume rivers where rocks and hazards can damage longer oars.
 These consist of three main parts namely, single blade, shaft, t-grip.

 - Oar locks; this is where oars hem selves are attached as they allow the oar to move back and forth without slipping making it easier for the people using them.